-James Hambro & Partners LLP (“JH&P”) is committed to protecting your privacy and ensuring you are fully aware of the information we may hold on you and how that information might be used in the course of providing services to you.
+James Hambro & Partners LLP (“JH&P”) and James Hambro & Company Limited (“JH&C”) (together ‘we’) are committed to protecting your privacy and ensuring you are fully aware of the information we may hold on you and how that information might be used in the course of providing services to you.
 This policy explains how we collect, process and safeguard your personal data.

 Information you provide us